-During the spring semester, the department holds a career panel event for the benefit of students considering an academic or non-academic career in the Earth or environmental sciences.
+During the spring semester, the department holds career panel events for the benefit of students considering academic or non-academic careers in the Earth or environmental sciences.
 Students are polled to gauge interest in the types of jobs they wish to learn about.
 We invite professionals in the Earth and Environmental Geo-Sciences to join us and provide information and advice to students about opportunities in the public and private sectors of geoscience employment.
 Alumni from our department make up the bulk of the presenters and we are proud of their accomplishments and thankful for the time and effort they put into giving back in this manner.

 If you are interested in serving on the panel, please contact the department at <email@example.com>.

 2021 - Research and Labs (All are BS, MS, or PhD graduates of UMN)